EFTEC/CliOne/README.md

 string(11) "result.json"
 ```

-> **The parameters are create and evaluated separately because it allows to do more powerful operations with it.**
+> **The parameters are created and evaluated separately because it allows to do more powerful operations with it.**
 >
 > For example, sometimes we want to show the help (the list of parameters available) without evaluating the parameters.